pivot-access-ltd/bma-offline-docs/discourse/machines.md

  deb-2-9-ui -->

 <!-- deb-3-0-ui
-There is a button that allows you to see the next 10 events, and a link to show the entire history.
+There is a dropdown on the upper right which allows you to choose how many events per page you wish to view.
 Detailed discussion of this event log can be found under the [Logging](/t/maas-logging/4012) section of this documentation. deb-3-0-ui -->

 <!-- snap-2-7-ui